UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 In general, you should use global bindings mostly for constants.

-In python we designate global constants by typing the symbols we bind to them in ALL_CAPS
+The python convention is to designate global constants by typing the symbols we bind to them in ALL_CAPS

 .. code-block:: python